socketsupply/socket/CONTRIBUTING.md

 - Please detail all the steps necessary to reproduce the issue you are running into, so we can easily diagnose and fix your issue.
 If you can't find something in this guide or you have any questions, please feel free to join our [Discord](https://discord.com/invite/YPV32gKCsH)

-## Claimming Issues
+## Claiming Issues
 If you find a bug or an issue that you would like to work on, you can ask to claim it, please leave a comment indicating your intention and we will assign it to you.
-If an issue is not being worked on, feel free to work on it yourself (but please comment first to let us know about your attention to work on it so the assignee know).
+If an issue is not being worked on, feel free to work on it yourself (but please comment first to let us know about your attention to work on it so the assignee knows).

 ## Making Pull requests
 Before submitting a pull request, please follow these steps: